lwh9346/open-heat-lab-website/content/authors/wei-xiao/_index.md

     url: 'https://www.pku.edu.cn/'

 # Short bio (displayed in user profile at end of posts)
-bio: A learner interets in cooling technology.
+bio: Wei Xiao is a learner interets in cooling technology.

 education:
   courses: